patriciaroze/PCBS-Sentiment_Analysis/README.md

     - distributions of helpfullness per ratings
 - Wordclouds per ratings (most common words per ratings)

-The aime of this step is to understand the dataset, but also to figure out if our task could be "hacked".
-If we had found that positive reviews are highly correlated with the helpfulness score for instance, it might have been enough to try a simple linear regression method of predicting sentiment from helpfulness score.
+The aim of this step is to understand the dataset, but also to figure out if our task could be "hacked".
+If we had found that positive reviews are highly correlated with the helpfulness score for instance, it might have been enough to try a simple linear modelling method of predicting sentiment from helpfulness score.
 Hopefully, the exploration of the dataset doesn't show such significant correlations, and a supervised learning approach is relevant to fulfill the task.